BudEcosystem/bud-serve-eval/docs/configs_and_secrets.md

 Configurations are stored in Redis, which is configured as a Dapr component in `.dapr/components/configstore.yaml`.

-- **When to Modify**: Typically, you won’t need to alter this configuration.
+- **When to Modify**: Typically, you won't need to alter this configuration.
 However, if modifications are necessary, follow the guidelines in the Deployment section to ensure that changes are applied correctly, particularly if they are local environment-specific.
 - **What to Add**: Your config store can include anything from application-specific settings to feature flags.
   Centralized management of configurations simplifies updates and reduces the need for direct codebase changes.
 When you add an application specific config you will need to use the naming convention `<app name>.<key name>`.
-For example if you want to add a config `debug` for app `pyguard` you need to set the key name as `pyguard.debug`.
+For example if you want to add a config `debug` for app `budeval` you need to set the key name as `budeval.debug`.

 ### 🔄 Syncing Configs: The Best of Both Worlds